 There is a lot of controversy in the cryoEM community on this point.
 Some people feel that initial model generation is the most critical step in refinement, and you need to use difficult and time-consuming experimental methods such as random conical tilt or +-45 degree tilt methods to get an initial model before you can proceed.
-We disagree with this philosophy.
-In the vast majority of cases, the simple approach used in EMAN can give a very reliable initial model with no additional experiments required.
+We disagree completely with this philosophy.
+In the vast majority of cases, the simple approach used in EMAN can give a very reliable initial model with no additional experimentation required.
 However, there are a few caveats here:

-- Handedness cannot be determined from single particle data without tilting.
+Handedness cannot be determined from single particle data without tilting.
 If determining handedness directly from your data is important, you will have to do some sort of tilt experiment.
 Personally I find tomography to be the most appealing approach, since it is becoming very standard in most labs nowadays, and issues with direction of rotation, etc. likely have already been dealt with.
 You simply need to collect a tomogram with sufficient particles that the handedness can be observed.

-EMAN2 is beginning to incorporate software for 'single particle tomography' as well. - Heterogeneity is an issue.
+- Heterogeneity is an issue.
 If you have a particle that is highly heterogeneous, the EMAN initial model strategy is likely to fail to produce a unique answer (since there isn't one).
 Again, single particle tomography may offer the best solution towards understanding the heterogeneity in your specimen.
-EMAN1 has a 'multirefine' procedure for refining data with many types of heterogeneity, but this has not yet been reimplemented in EMAN2 (it will be...). - Poor angular distribution.
+EMAN1 has a 'multirefine' procedure for refining data with many types of heterogeneity, but this has not yet been reimplemented in EMAN2 (it will be soon). - Poor angular distribution.
 If your particles have a strongly preferred orientation, especially if this is combined with a low symmetry, there may not be enough information to produce an unambiguous starting model.
 However, it is also important to note that in this situation, even if you get a good starting model, refinement will also tend to degrade rather than improving the model.
 To perform a proper 3-D reconstruction, you must have a reasonable number of particles in orientations either spanning the equator of the unit sphere, or along a line connecting the pole to the equator (corresponding to a complete tomographic series).
 We will discuss this point more in the workshop.

 GroEL is actually a fairly difficult case for the EMAN approach, as it tends to be found predominantly in the side view orientation, with only a few end-on views present, and very few particles in between.
-This leads to a substantial number of potential bad starting models.
-However, as you will see, identifying bad starting models can be quite straightforward, and in most cases the correct starting model will be obvious, even without prior knowledge of the shape of your particle.
+This leads to a substantial number of bad starting models.
+However, as you will see, identifying bad starting models can be quite straightforward, and in most cases the correct starting model will be obvious.